 - A stress technologist will explain the stress portion of the test to you and answer any questions you may have.
 Your blood pressure, heart rate, and ECG will be monitored before, during, and after the test.

 - You will then undergo the stress test.
-The technologist will assess your maximum level of exercise and give you a second injection of the radioactive tracer.
+The technologist will give you a second injection of the radioactive tracer.

 - You will be monitored throughout the test.
 It is very important for you to tell the technologist if you experience any discomfort or other symptoms so that he/she may better assess when to stop the test.
 You should inform the technologist if you experience any shortness of breath, chest pain, arm pain, palpitations, difficulty walking, fatigue, headache, or other discomfort after the test.